Denmark chairman of NORDEFCO in 2020

 All five Nordic countries, Denmark, Finland, Iceland, Norway and Sweden participate in the Nordic defence cooperation.
 The one-year chairmanship rotates among the countries (except for Iceland).
 In 2019, Sweden held the chair.
 In 2021, the chair will be passed on to Finland.

 "We need a strong Nordic defence cooperation.
 In increasingly uncertain times, we must move closer together.
 It is my aim during the Danish chairmanship to strengthen NORDEFCO even further, especially in the area of cyber security.
 The Nordic Countries share many common views.
-We should use that to achieve results – also in the area of defence”, says the Danish defense minister Trine Bramsen.
+We should use that to achieve results – also in the area of defence”, says the Danish defence minister Trine Bramsen.

 The Danish chairmanship priorities include: